shinken-monitoring/mod-checks-forward/doc/index.rst

 The module configuration is defined in the file: checks-forward.cfg.

 Default behaviour is that none of the checks are managed.
-For each GLPI entity you wih to forward checks for, you need to add its Id to the glpi_entities parameter.
+For each GLPI entity you wish to forward checks for, you need to add its Id to the glpi_entities parameter.

 ::